 Washington MTB companies

-- FSA - Full Speed Ahead (USA offices, headquarters in Italy)
+- FSA - Full Speed Ahead - Mukilteo, headquarters in Italy

-- Raleigh & Diamond Back (owned by international equity funds and barely hanging on)
+- Raleigh & Diamond Back - Kent, owned by an international corporation

 Idaho MTB companies

 - Deity Components - Nampa

 Cascadia Transition Patrol

 My personal ride is a 2019 Transition Patrol.
 I use it on everything from sufferfests to DH laps (usually a combo of the two).
 A second wheelset allows this to be a one-bike quiver.
 I'm shooting to make this build as local as possible, without any compromises.

 The biggest thing lacking here is a wheelset from local companies, and we've got the best of the best in our corner of the world.
 Eventually, as my "I'm building up a small business" budget allows, I'd like to add the drool-worthy We Are One carbon rims with Project 321 hubs.

 Dropper: PNW Components Bachelor with Loam Lever.
 Super smooth, the lever is a massive upgrade over the Reverb plunger, and you can get up to 200mm drop that fits easily in my XL frame with room to spare.
 They're killing the dropper game, super nice stuff at a great price.
 Install was easy, too.